Drica2026/Drica2026/README.md

-## Hi there 👋
+## Olá, sou Adriana 👋
+ Estudante do curso técnico de desenvolvimento de sistemas

+ Buscando conhecimento na área de tecnologia

+ Interesse em projetos voltados à área da saúde

+ Contato: Adri.work2026@gmail.com
 <!--
 **Drica2026/Drica2026** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...